koayon/blog/_posts/2023-10-22-moe-analogy.markdown

     </figure>
 </div>

-> This is of course what we do in real life.
-Here we get the benefits of getting
+> Here we get the benefits of getting advice from the most relevant specialised
-> advice from the most relevant specialised doctor without having to ask every
+> doctor without having to ask every other doctor.
+This is both more accurate
-> other doctor.
-This is both more accurate and time-efficient.
+> and time-efficient.

 <br>